hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `object_id` - The Object ID of the user-defined Managed Identity used by the Application Gateway.

 * `user_assigned_identity_id` - The ID of the User Assigned Identity used by the Application Gateway.

 ---

+The `oidc_issuer_profile` block exports the following:

+* `enabled` - Whether or not the feature is enabled or disabled.

+* `oidc_issuer_url` - The oidc issuer url that is associated with the cluster.

+---